bartobri/spring-server/README.md

 =============

 This project provides a pair of applications, client and server, that are meant to provide the basic functionality necessary to establish a connection and reliably exchange data between the two.
-This includes an initial handshake mechanism and ongoing connection monitoring via heartbeat polling.

-Up to 1028 client instances can connect to the server and communicate independently.

-This basic framework provides a simple starting point for you to build upon.
-With minimal effort, you can create a command/response protocol to exchange information between the client and server.
-This is ideal for applications requiring multiple deployed agents that need to send data about their environment to a central server where a potential action can be taken, which potentially includes the server invoking a command on the agent itself.
+The server component can handle over one thousand simultaneous client connections.
+Both components execute a simple handshake mechanism and utilize two-way heartbeat polling to ensure that any unexpected disconnections are handled gracefully.

+The aim of this project is to act as a springboard for network application projects ranging from a simple poker game, to an infrastructure monitoring solution, to a Napster clone.
+This basic framework provides a simple starting point to build upon.
+The existing command-response protocol, which contains a command for heartbeat polling and a command for disconnecting, can easily be expanded with a specialized protocol that suits your requirements.

 The server component of this project is known as a "single process concurrent server", which means it can handle up to 1028 concurrent client connections while running as a single process.
-It is not a multi-threaded server.
-It is not ideal to use for applications that are meant to handle thousands of simultaneous connections.
+It can, in theory, scale beyond 1028 connections when deployed in a two-tier design, with a top tier server instance coordinating with up to 1028 tier-two server instances, which in turn coordinate with up to 1028 cient instances, accommodating up to 1056784 simultaneous connections.

+Since this project is coded in C, some knowledge of C is required.

 Installation
 ------------